lisa-scheubeck/lisa-scheubeck.github.io/_posts/2022-06-08-Getting-started.md

 Before my time in this company, I never worked in customer support.
 I applied because the company seemed attractive to me.
 The position in Customer Support was supposed to be my entrance to the company.
 I was not even sure if I would like to work in customer support.
 In the end, my manager could convince me to join the team.
 Once being part of the team I needed to jump into the cold water.
 After 2 weeks, a very short and intense onboarding, I was asked to take care of our sites.
 Providing technical hard- and software support to a variety of different customers.
 Most of the things about support, how to handle customers, and what I know about our product.
 I learned all this myself.

-For everyone new in Customer Support and everyone else who is interested I would like to summarize what I learned within my first year in technical Customer Support:
+**For everyone new in Customer Support and everyone else who is interested I would like to summarize what I learned within my first year in technical Customer Support:**

-1. Private customers are impatient.
+**1.** Private customers are impatient.
 In case they are affected by Hardware issues they want a new charger asap.
 Repair is ok but only if you can provide it fast
-2. Complex products and customers don’t work well together: the more complex your product is (meaning technical details, usage, add-ons) the harder it is for your customer.
+**2.** Complex products and customers don’t work well together: the more complex your product is (meaning technical details, usage, add-ons) the harder it is for your customer.
 There is more space for questions.
 Provide a solution that is as easy as possible.
 Don’t expect that customers will read an E-Mail or long manuals.
-3. Small companies behave similarly to end customers.
+**3.** Small companies behave similarly to end customers.
-4. Companies with different branches will forget about the project manager located in the headquarters.
+**4.** Companies with different branches will forget about the project manager located in the headquarters.
 They will contact customer support.
 Always add the project manager to topics (especially if decisions are needed or things are at risk to be escalated).
 He or she will handle the situation within their company and will come back to you.
-5. Big customers or fleets are important customers to you and they want to be handled as such.
+**5.** Big customers or fleets are important customers to you and they want to be handled as such.
 They want to feel important to you.
-6. In any case, customers want to get regular updates on their tickets.
+**6.** In any case, customers want to get regular updates on their tickets.
 They want to see that you are working on it.
 No update means no progress to them.
 Even if you are still waiting for a third party or don’t have any news: give regular updates.
 In case of critical situations: agree with the customer on a timespan in which you will update him or her about the progress.